jortgui/Coursera_GettingCleaningData_Week4_Assignment/README.md

 * Replace "_" by "."
 * To lowercase

-Examples of the resulting activity labels in **r.all**: walking, walking.upstairs...
+Examples of the resulting activity labels in **r.all**: walking, walking.upstairs, laying...

 #### 4. Set descriptive variable names
 In this step all variables (colum names) in **r.all** are formatted to descriptive names.